8 Nutritional Benefits Of Asparagus In Pregnancy

 • You can puree the overcooked asparagus and add them to soups.

 Laura shares a yummy way of preparing asparagus, which she loved during her pregnancy.
 She says, “With my latest pregnancy craving being all about veggies, I have been playing around in my kitchen with various side dishes to accompany my meals.
 Mashed cauliflower, sesame broccoli, and mushrooms with asparagus have quickly become staple side dishes in my kitchen.”
 She uses mushrooms, asparagus, olive oil, lemon juice, parsley flakes, garlic (peeled and minced), black pepper, and salt for the recipe.
 She instructs, “Combine all ingredients in an oven-safe baking dish.
 I like to use my glass 9×9 Pyrex container.
 Toss so that the mushrooms and asparagus are all coated in the olive oil and spices.
-Place in the oven uncovered and cook for 20 minutes (i).”
+Place it in the oven uncovered and cook for 20 minutes (i).”

 protip_icon Research finds